aidswidjaja/PyongyangRacer/README.md

 - Download the Pyongyang Racer application from the [Releases](https://github.com/aidswidjaja/PyongyangRacer/releases) page.
 - Open the application and play :)

-Note: you must be connected to the Internet to play.
+Note: you must be connected to the Internet to play...

 ## Developer notes